 BASIC QUARTERLY CHARGES: All fees due and payable at time of registration.

+Full-time students (10 hours or more) Course Fee

 Non-Resident Fee

 Part-time students(not exceeding 9 hours per quarter) Course Fee (per credit hour)

 Other Fees and Charges

 Clearing for Graduation Fee

 Graduation Fee

 Service and Penalty charges for Late Registration or Payment\$5.00 All students, regardless of classification must clear fees and tuition by the deadline set by the University, or pay the above listed charge.

 Auditing Fee (per course)

 Schedule Adjustment Fee

-Transcript Foo
+Transcript Fee